This is the talk that I gave over lunchtime at the Clean Growth Leadership Network conference, held in London on September 6, 2022:

 At first all the efforts to produce nuclear weapons centered on the enrichment of uranium, taking that tiny fraction of uranium that was fissile and increasing its potency until it could be fashioned into an explosive.
 The vast majority of the uranium, however, would simply be discarded.
 But that view began to change when a young American chemist named Glenn Seaborg began teaching at Berkeley in 1939.
 His position afforded him access to an incredible new machine that they had built there under the guidance of the Nobel laureate Ernest Lawrence.
 This machine, called a cyclotron, could produce more neutrons that any other source, and with them Seaborg and his partners bombarded many elements, including uranium.
 What they found would have incredible consequences.
 They already knew that uranium-235 would fission, but the vast bulk of uranium seemed inert and very likely worthless.
-But under the neutron beam of Lawrence’s machine, Seaborg found that common uranium, uranium-238, could be transformed into a new element, and that that material, just like uranium-235, was susceptible to the fission reaction.
+Under the neutron beam of Lawrence’s machine, Seaborg found that common uranium, uranium-238, could be transformed into a new element, and that that material, just like uranium-235, was susceptible to the fission reaction.
 The material came to be known as plutonium.

 If only you had some.
 Berkeley’s cyclotron could only make micrograms of plutonium, nowhere near enough for a reactor or a weapon.
-But by this point Szilard had convinced his friend Enrico Fermi that the chain reaction was possible, and with military support Fermi built the first true nuclear reactor in December of 1942.
+But by this point Szilard had convinced his friend Enrico Fermi that the chain reaction was possible, and with military support, Fermi built the first true nuclear reactor in December of 1942.
 It used uranium metal and graphite to slow down neutrons.
 The uranium metal and graphite were arranged in a large pile, and thus is was called Chicago Pile number one.
 Its operation confirmed that the chain reaction in uranium was real and could be perpetuated almost indefinitely, so long as the reactor continued to be resupplied with fresh fuel.
 There was no doubt after Chicago Pile number one that nuclear reactors could be built.

 Whether or not they could be cooled was another question.
 In order to make plutonium, these “piles” would need to be much larger and operate at much higher powers.
 Within two years, Fermi’s group had grown from their first pile with a power level of a fraction of a watt, to a graphite pile with a power of two million watts, to an even larger water-cooled graphite pile with a power of five hundred million watts.
 This was what it took to make enough plutonium for a weapon.